shaynoorani/ECE4180_CANalyzer/README.md

 # CANalyzer - Frugal CAN Line Analyzer with a C# GUI
 - Brendan Bassett, Carl Cort, Eric Galluzi, Shayan Noorani, Tiancheng Zhao
+- Throughout this page, there are links to the section of the main github repo [shaynoorani/ECE4180_CANalyzer](https://github.com/shaynoorani/ECE4180_CANalyzer/tree/main) that correspond to the given component.
+Navigate to those to see the exact implementations

 ## Description
 - CAN Line Analyzer for easy access to CAN data